AlbertGazizov/hcast/README.md

-HCast is a library for casting and validing hash attributes
+HCast is a library for casting hash attributes

 ## Usage